 Hiring a car in Lamezia Terme Airport is so much easier than relying on the airport bus service from the city.
 And much better when you have a car to meet guests at the airport.

-I still cannot understand why the airport bus is so poor here when there are so many flights to and from Lamezia Terme.
+I still cannot understand why the schedule for the airport bus is so poor when there are so many flights to and from Lamezia Terme.
 This is the only International airport that services the Calabria region.

 Excellent to catch up with the kids again, which I haven’t seen since July and so very excited.
 A quiet evening with pasta, wine, a movie, and lots of catching up.

-Very quiet along the waterfront this time of year – it is winter after all.
+Very quiet along the waterfront this time of year, as after all, it is winter.